pervognsen/bitwise/README.md

 boards.
 All our development will be done with free tools that run on a normal Windows, Linux or Mac machine.
 I will periodically demonstrate code running on a real FPGA board, but it mostly be for debugging and demonstration purposes.
 In fact, we want to minimize the time we spend dealing with real hardware since it's time inefficient in most cases compared to running in simulation during development.

+Examples of areas I will teach by example:

 # Links